dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-kems.md

 --- abstract

-This memo defines ML-KEM-768 and ML-KEM-1024 as a standalone `NamedGroup` for use in TLS 1.3 to achieve post-quantum key agreement.
+This memo defines the use of Key Encapsulation Mechanisms (KEMs) as `NamedGroup`s for use in TLS 1.3 key establishment.

 --- middle